WHY I LOVE SELLING LIFE INSURANCE

-I have been in the life insurance business for 25 years.
+I have been in the life insurance business since 1992.
 In a time when people are constantly changing careers or trying to find their niche, a quarter of a century is a long time to stick with something, grow, and succeed.
 I believe that the reason I have found success and fulfillment in my life’s work is because I know my “why”.

 In other words, I know why I am doing what I am doing.
 I have a goal and a purpose behind what I do.
 I don’t just go to work, day in and day out, slogging through my tasks like so many others do.
 The driving purpose behind my work gives me vision and helps me help others.
 Here are some reasons for my dedication and commitment to my calling in the life insurance business:

 My father, Leon Kobrin, of blessed memory, was a life insurance agent in the 1950s, 60s, and 70s.
 I grew up working in his firm and saw firsthand what the job entailed.
 I worked there from grade school through college and because of this experience, the life insurance business became part of my DNA.

 My father acted as a role model and mentor to me.
 He taught me how to conduct business, and he shared his wisdom and the lessons he learned from his experience.
 He also mentored me in sales and marketing.
 Most importantly, he drove home the purpose of this product: to allow people to take care of the people they love.

 Selling life insurance has become much more than a job to me.
 It has become a way to continue the family legacy of helping people take care of their loved ones.